-Saffron (Crocus Sativus L.) is a bulbous cultivated plant from the Iridaceae family, 20-30 cm tall, blooming in autumn.
-The spice obtained from this plant is also called saffron.
-Saffron is one of the cultivated plants used by different civilizations since ancient times.
-This plant has been used in many areas from folklore to eating and drinking habits, from textiles to cosmetics.
-Today, saffron is cultivated in certain producers such as Iran, Afghanistan, India (Kashmir), Spain, Italy, Greece and Morocco, as well as in a few countries that produce locally (Turkey, Israel, Algeria, France).
+Saffron (Crocus Sativus L) is a bulbous cultivated plant of the crocus genus, 20-30 cm tall, from the Iridaceae family, blooming in autumn.
+The spice obtained from this plant is called saffron.

+Saffron is one of the cultural plants used by different civilizations since ancient times.
+This plant has been used in many areas, from folklore to eating habits, from textiles to cosmetics.

+Today, saffron is produced in major producers such as Iran, Afghanistan, India (Kashmir), Spain, Italy, Greece and Morocco, as well as in a few countries that produce locally (Turkey, Israel, such as Algeria, France)cultivation is involved.